 The city was the setting for Rákóczi György’s election as Prince of Transylvania and King of Hungary in 1631.
 Segesvár suffered military occupation, fires, and plagues during the 17th and 18th centuries.
-An important source for the history of 17th-century Transylvania, for the period of 1606-1666, are the records of Georg Kraus, the town’s notary.
+An important source for the history of 17th-century Transylvania, from the period of 1606-to 1666, is the records of Georg Kraus, the town’s notary.

 The military role of Segesvár ceased to exist in 1706 when it was taken by General Pekri Lőrinc, during the War of Independence of Prince Rákóczi Ferenc.
 In order to prevent the Saxon burghers to support the Habsburgs in the future, Pekri had most of the town’s fortifications exploded.

 Still, this fabulous town is full of medieval wonders: bastions and walls can be seen and you can see a winged altar made in 1523 in the Hegyi church as well as the steep Students’ Stairs that has 172 wooden steps that were built in 1642.